nov3o/bunet/README.md

 <img src="https://user-images.githubusercontent.com/31302079/152659751-3ca436d7-cbde-41e7-abcc-79026b1b6266.png" alt="drawing" width="100%"/>

 # Best OOsers Broadcasting Interlinking-Ending Statut
 #### A prototocol based on Dijkstra algorythm to syncronize hosts lists for peer-to-peer netwok.
-Supplementary project for Networks Coursework, made up quick-and-dirty in a garage  in couple hours, but I'm satisfied a lot
+Supplementary project for Networks Coursework, made up quick-and-dirtyin a garage in couple hours, but I'm satisfied a lot

-Works fine for single machine and multiple existing users.
-Takes just few changes to work on multiple real hosts.
-Maybe, I'll change it later to work on many machines
+Ready for usage on multiple machines, but tested on single with many users.
+Requests are performed via ssh: `ssh username@hostname command`.
+But it is adviced to create user `boobies` and create `~/.config/boobies` in his home directory

 ### Usage:
 ```
-usage: boobies [-h] {get,save,buildnet,buildnet-share,share} ...
+usage: boobies [-h] {get,save,buildnet,buildnet-share,share,add,clear} ...

 options:
   -h, --help            show this help message and exit